June 2, 2025

 Current and Future Availability of Gallium

 Gallium’s growing indispensability in high-tech sectors contrasts sharply with its fragile supply chain, raising urgent questions about sustainability.
 Currently, over 90% of gallium is recovered as a by-product of aluminum refining (bauxite processing) and zinc smelting, tying its production to industries with independent market drivers.
 This dependency creates inherent volatility: gallium supply cannot easily scale independently, even as demand surges for GaAs (5G networks, satellites) and GaN (electric vehicles, renewable energy systems).
-China dominates global production (80–95%), amplifying geopolitical risks, as seen in recent export restrictions on critical minerals.
-Meanwhile, recycling rates remain negligible (<1%), and substitutions for gallium in advanced electronics are limited, cementing its "critical" status.
+China dominates global production (80–95%), thereby amplifying geopolitical risks, as evidenced by recent export restrictions on critical minerals.
+Meanwhile, recycling rates remain negligible (<1%), and the availability of gallium substitutes in advanced electronics is limited, thereby cementing its “critical” status.

 Current Availability